amanjafari/VMSPL/README.md

 # Variability Modeling in Software Product Line: A systematic Literature Review.
 Due to page limitations, we share the reference of the selected papers on this page online.

+--> The reference for selected studies in Table 2 is starting from 24.

 References